snapframework/snap/tutorial.md

 MonadState instance gives it access to the current context (the 'e'), which is why the Heist snaplet provides heistServe with the above (approximate) type signature.
 The addRoutes and wrapHandlers functions require handlers where the current context is the top-level application.
-The withChild function transforms a snaplet handler from a lower context to a higher context.
-But in order to do this, you have to know how to get from the higher context to the lower context, so you have to pass "heist" as the first parameter to withChild.
+The with function transforms a snaplet handler from a lower context to a higher context.
+But in order to do this, you have to know how to get from the higher context to the lower context, so you have to pass "heist" as the first parameter to with.

 This might seem a bit onerous at first glance, but in the general case it's absolutely necessary.
 For example, what if you had multiple heist snaplet